CASUAL: Conditional Support Alignment for Domain Adaptation with Label Shift: Methodology

 \subsubsection{Minimizing source-guided uncertainty}

-As stated in Remark~\ref{remark:src-uncertainty}, minimizing the source risk and the target conditional entropy effectively reduces the source-guided uncertainty $\calC_{\bbH^{\mathbf{r}_1}}(g)$, which is the second term in the target risk bound of Eq.~\eqref{eq:cssd-based-da-bound}.
-Minimizing the prediction entropy has also been extensively studied and resulted in many effective semi-supervised \citep{laine2016temporal,dai2017good,tarvainen2017mean,grandvalet2004semi}, and UDA algorithms \citep{shu2018dirt,kirchmeyer2021mapping,liang2021source}.
-Hence, the total loss of \algoname first includes classification loss $\ell_{cls}$ on source samples and the conditional entropy loss on target samples defined as follows:
+As stated in Remark~\ref{remark:src-uncertainty}, minimizing the source risk and the target conditional entropy reduces the source-guided uncertainty $\calC_{\bbH^{\mathbf{r}_1}}(g)$, which is the second term in the target risk bound of Eq.~\eqref{eq:cssd-based-da-bound}.
+Under the assumption that the input distribution $X$ contains well-separated same-class clusters, it is intuitive that minimizing the conditional entropy hedges the model towards high-confident, large margins classifiers, i.e., pushing the decision boundary away from high-density data regions.
+Minimizing the prediction entropy has also been extensively studied and resulted in effective UDA algorithms \citep{shu2018dirt,kirchmeyer2021mapping,liang2021source}.
+Hence, the total loss of \algoname first includes the overall classification loss $\mathcal{L}_{y}(\cdot)$ on source samples and the conditional entropy loss on target samples $\mathcal{L}_{ce}(\cdot)$, defined as follows: